Deniss Vasiļjevs

 Deniss Vasiļjevs (born 9 August 1999) is a Latvian figure skater.
 He is the 2022 European bronze medalist, the 2022 MK John Wilson Trophy silver medalist, a five-time ISU Challenger Series medalist (including gold at the 2020 Nebelhorn Trophy), and a seven-time Latvian national champion (2016–18, 2020, 2022–24).

-Earlier in his career, Vasiļjevs became the 2016 Youth Olympics silver medalist and won two silver medals on the ISU Junior Grand Prix (JGP) series.
-He is the first Latvian skater to make the podium at a JGP event and at an ISU Championships event.
+At the junior level, Vasiļjevs is the 2016 Youth Olympics silver medalist, 2015 European Youth Olympic Festival silver medalist, a two-time ISU Junior Grand Prix (JGP) silver medalist, and a two-time Latvian junior national champion (2014-15).
+He is the first Latvian skater to podium at a JGP event and at an ISU Championships event.

+Vasiļjevs represented Latvia at the 2018, 2022, and 2026 Winter Olympics.

 Personal life

-Vasiļjevs was born on 9 August 1999 in Daugavpils, Latvia to parents, Regina and Sergejs.
+Vasiļjevs was born on 9 August 1999 in Daugavpils, Latvia to parents, Regina and Sergej.
 Regina is a former dancer and Sergejs is an electrical engineer.
 In 2016, Vasiļjevs began living in Champery, Switzerland, but remained a student at Daugavpils Russian Secondary School – Lyceum.
 He enjoys drawing and speaks four languages – Latvian, Russian, French and English.

-Vasiļjevs also helps coach young skaters at the Skating School of Switzerland.
+Vasiļjevs also helped coach young skaters at the Skating School of Switzerland.
 After earning a bachelor's degree in Sports and Social Sciences Teacher program at the University of Daugavpils, he went on to earn a master's degree in Leadership and Management.
 Vasiļjevs wrote his thesis on the topic of "Effective Leadership in Latvian Skating."

 His figure skating role models include Stéphane Lambiel, Daisuke Takahashi, Patrick Chan, and Javier Fernández.